 When an item is borrowed for your use, the lending library will determine the length of the loan period, indicate whether that period may be extended by a renewal, and/or stipulate any restrictions on the use of the book.
 For example, when lending a rare or valuable book, a library may specify that it must be used only in the borrowing library building or that it may not be photocopied.

-70% of all materials arrive within 7 working days.
+80% of materials arrive within 7 working days.
 The fastest method for requesting materials is via Melvyl Request.
-Materials not owned within the UC system that are requested from elsewhere take longer to arrive.
+Materials not available within the UC system take longer to arrive.
 In some instances, materials may not be available.
 This is especially true for rare and unique items.
-If items are requested during peak activity periods such as mid-terms and finals, processing time will be delayed.
+If items are requested during peak activity periods such as mid-terms and finals, processing time may be delayed.

 We will inform you by e-mail about the arrival of ILL materials.
-Therefore, it is very important that an accurate e-mail address is included with each request.
-Inquiries about the status of a request may be made to the ILL office via e-mail firstname.lastname@example.org or phone 459-2234.
-The status of your request may be monitored at My ILL Requests.
+The status of your request may also be monitored at My ILL Requests.

-Materials are held for pickup at the Circulation Desk of either McHenry Library or the Science & Engineering Library.
-Materials must be picked up by the person making the request or their proxy.
+Materials are held for pickup at the circulation desk of either McHenry Library or the Science & Engineering Library.
 Present your UCSC library card and photo ID to pickup the material.
 For materials delivered via the web, borrowers will be emailed with instructions on how to retrieve the item.
 Effective July 1, 2014, items will be held for 14 days or by their due date, whichever is sooner.